-No matter where or what grade you teach (first grade, fifth grade, or somewhere in between), assessment is likely an ongoing topic of conversation in your school (during staff meetings, school-provided professional development, and performance reviews).
+No matter where or what grade you teach, assessment is likely an ongoing topic of conversation in your school (during staff meetings, school-provided professional development, and performance reviews).
 There are so many types of assessments being talked about: Formative, summative, informal, formal, standardized, diagnostic, benchmark, and much much more.
 It can feel very overwhelming – and rightfully so!
-Read below to alleviate some of this feeling of overwhelm by learning all about formative assessments.
+Read below to alleviate some of this feeling of overwhelm by learning all about formative assessment in the classroom.

 What is formative assessment?

 The definition of a formative assessment in the education field is a type of informal assessment that teachers use to quickly and effectively collect student data and use the results to not only track their students’ progress, but also to inform and drive their instruction.
 Formative assessments can be graded and counted towards students’ final grades; however, most of them should not.
 They can be described as a daily progress monitoring tool used in the classroom before, during, or after instruction for teaching and learning purposes.
 Learn more about formative assessment in the classroom below!

 What is the difference between formative assessment and summative assessment?

 Formative assessment and summative assessment are both types of assessments, however let’s talk about how they are different from one another.
 Here are 5 ways they are different:

 - Formative assessments are informal assessments and summative assessments are formal assessments.

 - The goal of formative assessments is to monitor student learning and inform instruction and the goal of summative assessments is to evaluate student learning.

 - Formative assessments are given during a unit of study and summative assessments are given at the end.